facebookarchive/caffe2/_docs/getting-started/windows.md

 ## Prebuilt

-** LINK TO WINDOWS BINARY HERE **
+No binaries available.

 <block class="windows compile" />

 [![Build Status](https://travis-ci.org/caffe2/caffe2.svg?branch=master)](https://travis-ci.org/caffe2/caffe2)

 Windows build is in testing and beta mode.
-When in doubt, build from source for the dependencies.
+For the easiest route, use the docker images for now in CPU-only mode.

 ### Required Dependencies